Skip to main content

 Can seniors earn college credit for free?

 Yes, in some places.
-Connecticut State Community College, South Carolina’s USC program, and some Maryland public university programs can reduce or waive tuition for for-credit study.
-Other states, like many New York audit options, do not give credit.
+Some public colleges and university systems reduce or waive tuition for for-credit study.
+Other programs only let seniors audit without earning credit.

 Do I have to be retired to use a senior waiver?